Guide to the Hospice VAT including the Refund Scheme

 If you charge to participate in a fundraising event it is a business activity for VAT.
 Although the charges are likely to be VAT exempt under the VAT fund-raising exemption.
 The VAT incurred on organising such events is not within the hospice refund scheme.

-If you organise an event that involves charges and donations then HMRC see it as wholly business.
+If you organise an event that involves charges and donations then HMRC sees it as wholly business.
 They do not believe that any part of the VAT is recoverable within the refund scheme.
-This is perhaps arguable, but is consistent with their normal approach.
-For example if before the scheme was introduced a hospice charity that was de minimis was told it had to apply a non business apportionment to a fund-raising costs because it obtained donations it would not have been happy.
-If you are considering whether to make a charge a for an event it is worth factoring in the VAT consequences.
+This is perhaps arguable but is consistent with their normal approach.
+For example, if before the scheme was introduced a hospice charity that was de minimis was told it had to apply a non-business apportionment to a fund-raising cost because it obtained donations it would not have been happy.
+If you are considering whether to make a charge for an event it is worth factoring in the VAT consequences.

 The Capital Goods Scheme and the Hospice VAT Refund